 As a parent, hearing your child cough may make you feel uncomfortable.
 Cough is one of the most common complaints for which parents bring their children to a doctor.
 Yet an occasional cough doesn’t always mean there is a problem.
 In fact coughing is a healthy and important reflex that helps protect the airways in the throat and chest.
 Children can cough several times a day or have coughing episodes lasting up to a couple of weeks if they have viral infections.
 However, coughing that lasts for more than 2-3 weeks is a matter of concern and a valid reason to visit your physician.
-Coughing occurs when something other than air gets into the airway below the vocal cords.
-Because the airway prefers air only instead of anything else (like mucus), as soon as something gets into the lower airway, it is quickly expelled.
-Cough and sore throat is a problem that can strike kids any time of the year.
-However, chances increase during winters.
-In winters, the cold air can dry out the tissues in the throat and can cause severe irritation.
-So common cold prevention and treatment become key in winters.
+Some cough remedies at home can also help to cure it at initial stage.

 Understanding the different types of cough can help you know when to handle them at home using home remedies for cold for kids and when to call your doctor.

-Whooping cough: Whooping cough is extremely contagious.
+Whooping cough is extremely contagious.
 It mainly affects babies younger than 6 months old who aren’t yet protected by immunization, and kids 11 to 18 whose immunity has started to fade.
-It causes severe coughing spells, which can sometimes end in a whooping sound when the child breathes in.
+Whooping cough causes severe coughing spells, which can sometimes end in a whooping sound when the child breathes in.
 It takes 7 -10 days for symptoms to appear.
 They are usually mild at first and resemble those of a common cold with runny nose, nasal congestion, watery eyes and cough.
 After a week, signs and symptoms worsen.
 So common cold prevention and treatment is important for infants also.

 HOME REMEDIES TO TREAT COUGH

-Carom seeds (Ajwain): Carom seeds work as an expectorant (an agent that promotes the expulsion of mucus from respiratory tract).
+Carom seeds work as an expectorant (an agent that promotes the expulsion of mucus from respiratory tract).
 It acts as a decongestant and helps in mucus removal to clear the kid’s nasal passage and helps to breathe easily.
 Boiling water along with carom seeds and tulsi leaves and keeping it at a safe distance from the child in your supervision and helping the child to breathe it while sleeping or while active (for older kids), can help to keep cough in check and relieve chest congestion.
 This should best be done before sleeping as sleeping too helps heal and works as common cold prevention and treatment

 People have used ginger as a herbal remedy for centuries to treat many conditions.
 Ginger is widely used for common cold prevention and treatment.
 It has played a key role in lots of asian cultures- both Chinese and Ayurveda.
 It contains compounds called gingerols and shogaols.
 Researchers believe that these compounds give ginger its medicinal properties which may help ease a sore throat.
 Ginger may ease dry cough too, as it has anti-inflammatory properties which help to fight any infection in the body.
 It may also relieve nausea.
 Research shows certain purified compounds inside ginger roots can relax the muscles that tighten a kid’s airways.
 Mixing ginger powder or freshly squeezed juice of ginger with honey and roasted Turmeric is a great cough syrup for kids.